Polar Research Institute of China: International collaboration

 The institute is an active member of the University of the Arctic.
 UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.
+The PRIC and University of Iceland signed an agreement in 2012 to establish the China-Iceland Arctic Observatory (CIAO), which officially opened in 2018.
+The PRIC also collaborates with institutions like the Norwegian Polar Institute and the Alfred Wegner Institute.